Vaishnav-Sabari-Girish/arduino-cli-interactive/README.md

 ### Pre-requisites

+If not installed, the script will do it on it's own.
+But just in case something doesn't install properly do the below.

 #### 1. `arduino-cli`

 There are many ways to install arduino-cli.
 I recommend Homebrew , because all the other prerequisite tools are also available on homebrew.